CCO Bull Call Spread Strategy

 What is a bull call spread on CCO?

 A bull call spread on CCO is the bull call spread strategy applied to CCO (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With CCO stock trading near $2.38, the strikes shown on this page are snapped to the nearest listed CCO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CCO stock at $2.33 on the most recent close, the strikes shown on this page are snapped to the nearest listed CCO chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CCO bull call spread max profit and max loss calculated?